Sign on as a member of the Iowa Agribusiness Environmental Partnership today!

 • Recommend soil testing, at a minimum every 4 years, for analysis of phosphorus, potassium and pH levels to assist in developing sound recommendations.

-• Encourage application of phosphorus when ground is not snow-covered and frozen, unless wet soils and soil compaction concerns dictate otherwise.
+• Encourage application of phosphorus when the ground is not snow-covered and frozen unless wet soils and soil compaction concerns dictate otherwise.

 • Provide and convey to our farmer customers information on the 4R principles and the importance of following these guidelines of the Iowa Agribusiness Environmental Partnership to minimize environmental impact, optimize harvest yield and economic returns, and maximize agricultural input utilization.